techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

   - The latest version provides better debugability,
   - A better modular architecture,
   - It's backward compatible.

-## How to Install and Use RxJS
+## How to Install and Use Reactive Extensions for JavaScript Library?

-RxJS is a JavaScript library which means you can install it in the same way you install other libraries:
+RxJS is a JavaScript library which means you can install it in the same way you install other libraries.

-## Using RxJS with ES6 via npm
+## Using Reactive Extensions for JavaScript Using ES6 via npm

 In your project, you can run the following command to install RxJS: